jpoehls/zduck.com/_posts/2013/2013-04-09-initiation-into-mechanical-keyboard-geekdom.md

 ### Edit

-I just ran across these photos of [MechanicalKeyboards.com display room](http://www.flickr.com/photos/mashby/sets/72157633200776744/).
+I just ran across these photos of [the MechanicalKeyboards.com display room](http://www.flickr.com/photos/mashby/sets/72157633200776744/).
 They were taken when a [GeekHack Meetup toured the facility](http://geekhack.org/index.php?topic=38767.msg847189#msg847189).
 So cool!